Doing Freelance? Don’t Comparison Shop Your Happiness Away

 The biggest comparison pit I have wallowed in for the last seven years is financial.
 This is especially true after being laid off in 2008 and struggling as a freelancer.

-I kept up the facade that everything was awesome as a freelancer even though it wasn’t.
+I kept up the facade that everything was awesome as a freelancer, even though it wasn’t.

 I was quickly blowing through everything I had saved before my layoff.
-But I didn’t want to be “that friend”.
+But I didn’t want to be “that friend.”
 You know, the one who never had money and had to say “no.” The one who never got to travel or buy nice clothes or go to a concert.
-I “deserved” to “fit in” because I was comparing myself to my friends and defining success on their terms.
+I “deserved” to “fit in” because I was comparing myself with my friends and defining success on their terms.
 It was all very superficial.

 After a couple of years living like this, my immediate savings were gone and I was living paycheck to paycheck.
 I was getting close to having to dip into retirement savings to pay my rent and bills.